happybigmtn/nullsociety/client/examples/README.md

 - `--gamblers`: Number of grinders (default 50).

 ### Step 5: Visualize Results
 The simulation generates `economy_log.json` in the root directory.
-To view the metrics:
+To view the metrics on the dashboard:

 1. **Copy Data:**
    ```bash
    # From project root
    cp economy_log.json website/public/
    ```
-   *(Note: The `npm run dev` script in `website/` is configured to do this automatically if you restart it).*
+   *(Note: The `npm run dev` script in `website/` tries to copy this automatically on start, but manual copy ensures latest data).*

 2. **Start Dashboard:**
    ```bash